ashish1269/case-class-pattern-matching-scala-assignment/README.md

 e) Define the `unapply()` method of the case classes.
 Use them in proper situations, e.g. pattern matching.<br/>

+f) Create a business logic to store the Scorecard's of all the students in scala collection object e.g. List, Map, Set etc according to the need and find write the methods to find - 1.) the best three students of the class.
+2.) list of failed students
+3.) no of students who passed
+4.) no of students who failed
+5.) list of students who attained a particular aggregate grade , e.g. **A-**, **C+** etc 6.) no of students who failed
+7.) list of students who attained greater than a particular aggregate percentage , e.g. **90**, **75** etc 8.) list of students who attained less than a particular aggregate percentage , e.g. **70**, **60** etc

 **Instructions:** Don't use `if-else`.
 Use the `match-case` instead wherever possible.

 **Objective 2:**

-It's not necessary that all the courses have fixed number if subjects.
-There can be more than 6 subjects in a course including the optional subjects.
-So now add one more attribute in the course case class `noOfSubjects` and increase the total number of subjects to 10.
-These 10 subjects will also include those optional subjects.
-Represent the optional subjects as of type `Option[Subject]` and while giving marks to a particular student, if an optional subject is chosen by the student assign his marks in the `Some[Subject]` and if not just add the `None` for that subject.
+It's not necessary that all the courses have fixed number of subjects.
+There can be more or less than 6 subjects in a course including the optional subjects.
+So now add one more attribute in the course case class - `noOfSubjects` and increase the total number of subjects to 10.
+These 10 subjects will also include the optional subjects.
+Represent the optional subjects as of type `Option[Subject]` and while giving marks to a particular student use `Option` type., **_Hint_** If an optional subject is chosen by the student assign his marks in the `Some[Subject]` and if not just add the `None` for that subject.

 Also the mandatory subjects can't be fixed for all courses.
-So work around how you can handle the varying number of subjects in various number of courses within this case scenario. **_Hint:_** Use of Option type can come handy here.
+So work around how you can handle the varying number of subjects in various number of courses within this case scenario. **_Yet another hint:_** Use of Option type can come handy here.

+Refactor your project (which was based on Objective 1) so that it can deal with `Option` types.